Date of Award

 Scholarly Commons Citation

 Fisher, Marcus Elwood, "Burst Pressure Prediction of Filament Wound Composite Pressure Vessels Using Acoustic Emission" (1996).
-Theses - Daytona Beach.
+Master's Theses - Daytona Beach.
 289.